What Is A Mind Map And How To Create One? (A Fun Guide)

 Mind maps revolves around a few common characteristics:

-- The central concept is the main idea of the mind map
+- The central concept is the main intention of the mind map

 - Subtopics flow from the central concept as branches

 - Each branch includes a key image or key word

-- The branches form a connected nodal network
+- The branches from a connected nodal network

 - Different colors can be used to highlight a distinct concept within the map

 These characteristics set a mindmap apart from other mapping techniques like concept mapping.

 Let’s take a closer look at the differences between mind maps and concept maps.

 Mind maps are built around a central image and forms a nodal network of keywords, whereas:

 - A concept map visually depicts the relationships between multiple concepts and related ideas.
-Concept mapping is more complex and allows cross-connections between concepts, unlike a mind map that focuses only on one concept at a time.
+Concept mapping is more complex and allows cross-connections between concepts, unlike a mind map that focuses only on one concept at once.

 - An org chart or organizational chart is a visual representation of the internal structure of an organization.
 It shows the relationships and hierarchy of ranks within the organization.
 It’s basically an image of related thoughts and objects.
 (Check out these Matrix Org Chart Structures!)

 - Flowcharts represent the steps of a workflow or process with each step usually represented in a box and connected with arrows.

-- A Spider diagram lays out your complex ideas in the shape of a spider with the main idea at the center and lines that branch out to add more insights.
-A mind map is actually a type of spider diagram.
+- A Spider diagram lays out your complex ideas in the shape of a spider with the main point at the center and lines that branch out to add more insights.
+Mind maps are actually a type of spider diagrams.

 However, this all still leaves one question unanswered…